-- Normalise each detector's flat-field by the ensemble median level over all the detectors' flat-fields.
-The normalised level in each image is the detector gain correction. - Create the confidence map from the mean flat field and the library bad pixel mask
+- Examine a list of twilight flat-field exposures and reject all those that are over or under exposed. - Linearize and remove the dark current from the remaining flat frames. - Combine the flat frames with rejection. - Normalise each detector's flat-field by the ensemble median level over all the detectors' flat-fields.
+The normalised level in each image is the detector gain correction. - Create the confidence map from the mean flat field and the calibDB bad pixel mask